hyperspy/hyperspy/doc/user_guide/tools.rst

 Iterating over the navigation axes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Signal instances are iterables over the navigation axes.
+BaseSignal instances are iterables over the navigation axes.
 For example, the following code creates a stack of 10 images and saves them in separate "png" files by iterating over the signal instance: